WOA-Project/SurfaceDuo-Guides/CreateWindowsISO.md

   contains all the required Windows 11 files.
 Let's create an ISO from the Windows 11 build download.
 Open up the command prompt and type:

 ```
-UUPMediaConverter.exe -u <10.0.19043.1586...name of your Win 11 build folder> -i Win11.iso -l en-US
+UUPMediaConverter.exe -u <10.0.19043.1586...name of your Win 11 build folder> -i Win11.iso -l en-US -e Professional
 ```

-- Once that's done, mount the newly create `Win11.iso` on your Windows machine.
+- Once that's done, mount the newly created `Win11.iso` on your Windows machine.
 You will find the install.wim file in your mounted ISO drive in `G:\sources\install.wim`.